Learn all about the detox process, treatment options, and how to find a program that fits your needs.

 Is It Safe to Detox at Home?

 For some substances, such as marijuana or certain stimulants, medical detox may not be necessary.
-Still, the psychological impacts of withdrawal can be significant, which is why many people seek professional support for detox.
+Still, the psychological impacts of withdrawal can be significant, which is why many people seek professional support for this first step.

 Many people consider tapering their substance use, or gradually reducing their use, as an alternative to eliminating their use of the drug suddenly.
 This decision is best made with your providers to ensure a safe withdrawal process.
 If you use substances like benzodiazepines or opioids, for example, you can often slowly taper on an outpatient basis.